We Are Transforming Professional Utility Services

 High Returns on

 Utility service companies generally have high returns on capital invested in the business.
-Commercial plumbing and HVAC only require an office, small shop to store tools and equipment (very minimal), and work trucks.
+Plumbing and HVAC only require an office, a modest shop to store tools and equipment (very minimal), and outfitted work vans.
 Our acquisitions prioritize efficient spending on new assets versus our peers.
 There is a lot less capital required to run a utility service company versus, say, a car manufacturer.
 The less capital we have to invest on large machinery and equipment, the easier it is for us to profitably grow revenues.
-We think this offers equity investors a great opportunity.
+This is another reason we love this sector.
+This offers our investors a great opportunity to receive a high return on invested capital.

 Plumbing and HVAC are historically recession resistant.
 Plumbing, heating, and cooling will be the last thing Americans will give up before food in a deep recession.
 Moreover, part of our strategy is to diversify our revenue as much as possible to prepare for recessions (for ex., with ongoing commercial maintenance and residential contracts that are less elastic than new commercial projects).